Timzhouyes/Thoughts/_posts/2019-03-27-AngularJS-Tutorial-learning.md

-We can add orderProp to component so when it in initailized it has the order.
+We can add orderProp to the component so when it in initialized it has the order.

-Why toturial called the "Sort" function as a ```two way data-binding```?
-Because it has the ```this.orderProp```in the component, so that when it is initailized, it has the function that put sorted model data to the view, and when we choose to "sort by alphabetical ", it then show the things order in alphabet and send to model .So I think it is the "2 way binding"
+Why tutorial called the "Sort" function as a ```two way data-binding```?
+Because it has the ```this.orderProp```in the component, so that when it is initialized, it has the function that put sorted model data to the view, and when we choose to "sort by alphabetical ", it then shows the things order in alphabet and send to model .So I think it is the "2 way binding"